khisaham/pos/README.md

 * If at login time you read "The installation is not correct, check your php.ini file.", please check the error_log in public folder to understand what's wrong and make sure you read the [INSTALL.md](https://github.com/khisaham/pos/blob/master/INSTALL.md).

 * Apache server configurations are SysAdmin issues and not strictly related to POS.
-Please make sure you first can show a "hello world" html page before pointing to OSPOS public directory.
+Please make sure you first can show a "hello world" html page before pointing to POS public directory.
 Make sure .htaccess is correctly configured.

 * If the avatar pictures are not shown in Items or at Item save time you get an error, please make sure your public and subdirs are assigned to the correct owner and the access permission is set to 755.

-* If you install ospos in docker behind a proxy that performs ssloffloading, you can enable the url generated to be https instead of http, by activating the environment variable FORCE_HTTPS = 1.
+* If you install pos in docker behind a proxy that performs ssloffloading, you can enable the url generated to be https instead of http, by activating the environment variable FORCE_HTTPS = 1.

 Credits